-Bond Service Cost for the CFD1995-1 Limited Obligation Bonds was for \$90,000 for Principal and \$27,300 for Interest, plus \$12,605 in Fiscal Agent Fees in accordance with the Bond Issue Agreement.
-Bond Service Cost is funded through the annual Parcel Tax.
-Expansion Line of Credit Debt Service Cost was \$35,253 for principal and \$132,265 for interest.
+Bond Service Cost for the CFD1995-1 Limited Obligation Bonds was for \$95,000 for Principal, \$21,750 for Interest, and \$13,062 for Fiscal Agent Fees in accordance with the Bond Issue Agreement.
+Bond Service Cost is funded through the annual Parcel Tax Revenue, so is treated as part of operations rather than Capital Activities for Budgeting and Quarterly Review purposes.

+Expansion Line of Credit Debt Service Cost was \$2,964,747 for Principal and \$70,213 for Interest.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2023 GOVERNMENT-WIDE FINANCIAL
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2024 GOVERNMENT-WIDE FINANCIAL ANALYSIS Analysis of Net Position From the Statement of Net Position on Page 12

-ANALYSIS

-Analysis of Net Position

-From the Statement of Net Position on Page 12